Henry Stephens Salt: Early life and career

-Henry Shakespear Stephens Salt was born in Naini Tal, British India, on 20 September 1851.
-He was the son of a British Army colonel.
-In 1852, while he was still an infant, Salt moved with his family to England.
-He was a King's Scholar at Eton College and later studied the classical tripos at King's College, Cambridge, winning the Browne Medal in 1874 (for Greek epigrams), and graduating with a first-class degree in 1875.
+Henry Shakespear Stephens Salt was born in Naini Tal, British India, on 20 September 1851, the son of a British Army colonel.
+In 1852, while still an infant, he moved with his family to England.
+He was a King's Scholar at Eton College and later read classics at King's College, Cambridge, where he studied the classical tripos.
+He won the Browne Medal in 1874 for Greek epigrams and graduated with a first-class degree in 1875.

-After Cambridge, Salt returned to Eton as an assistant schoolmaster to teach classics.
-Four years later, in 1879, he married the scholar Catherine (Kate) Leigh Joynes, the daughter of a fellow master at Eton.
-He remained at Eton until 1884, when, inspired by classic ideals and disgusted by his fellow masters' meat-eating habits and reliance on servants, he and Kate moved to a small cottage at Tilford, Surrey, where they grew their own vegetables and lived very simply, sustained by a small pension Salt had built up.
-Salt engrossed himself in writing and began work on the pioneering Humanitarian League.
+After graduating, Salt returned to Eton as an assistant master and taught classics.
+In 1879, he married Catherine (Kate) Leigh Joynes, the daughter of a fellow Eton master.
+He remained at Eton until 1884, when he left the school and moved with his wife to a cottage at Tilford, Surrey.
+They grew their own vegetables and lived on a small pension that Salt had accumulated.
+He devoted himself to writing and became involved in humanitarian reform, later co-founding the Humanitarian League.

 Writing and influence

-During his lifetime Salt wrote almost 40 books.
-His first, A Plea for Vegetarianism (1886) was published by the Vegetarian Society, and in 1890, he produced an acclaimed biography of philosopher Henry David Thoreau, two interests that later led to a friendship with Mahatma Gandhi.
-He also wrote, in On Cambrian and Cumbrian Hills (1922), about the need for nature conservation to protect the natural beauty of the British countryside from commercial vandalism.
+Salt wrote around 40 books.
+His first, A Plea for Vegetarianism (1886), was published by the Vegetarian Society.
+In 1890, he published a biography of Henry David Thoreau, one of two interests, with vegetarianism, that later connected him with Mahatma Gandhi.
+He also wrote, in On Cambrian and Cumbrian Hills (1922), about the need for nature conservation to protect the British countryside from commercial vandalism.

-His circle of friends included many notable figures from late-19th and early-20th century literary and political life, including writers Algernon Charles Swinburne, John Galsworthy, James Leigh Joynes (brother-in-law), Edward Carpenter, Thomas Hardy, Rudyard Kipling, Havelock Ellis, Count Leo Tolstoy, William Morris, Arnold Hills, Ralph Hodgson, Peter Kropotkin, Ouida, J. Howard Moore, Ernest Bell, George Bernard Shaw and Robert Cunninghame-Graham, as well as Labour leader James Keir Hardie and Fabian Society co-founders Hubert Bland and Annie Besant.
+Salt's friends and associates included figures from late 19th- and early 20th-century literary and political life, including Algernon Charles Swinburne, John Galsworthy, James Leigh Joynes, Edward Carpenter, Thomas Hardy, Rudyard Kipling, Havelock Ellis, Leo Tolstoy, William Morris, Arnold Hills, Ralph Hodgson, Peter Kropotkin, Ouida, J. Howard Moore, Ernest Bell, George Bernard Shaw, Robert Cunninghame-Graham, James Keir Hardie, Hubert Bland, and Annie Besant.